tryoxiss/atkinson-hyperlegible-pro/README.md

 And thats it the zero has been flipped!!

-## Plans
+## Work in Progress

-We are working on adding more glyphs to covers the unicode block of “latin extended additional”
+We are working on adding more glyphs to covers the unicode block of “[latin extended additional](https://www.compart.com/en/unicode/block/U+1E00)”

 ## Added Characters